-First things first, let’s get a better idea about what Adwords negative keywords are.
+First things first, let’s get a better idea about what Google Ads negative keywords are.

-Through the use of a carefully planned negative keywords list, you can do even better targeting and make sure that only the right crowd is seeing your message.
+Through the use of a carefully planned SEO keywords list, you can do even better targeting and make sure that only the right crowd is seeing your message.

 The Most Common Negative Keyword Mistakes

-Experienced practitioners in the AdWords universe make full use of negative keyword lists.
+Experienced practitioners in the Google Ads universe make full use of SEO keyword lists.
 These boost conversions while also enabling advertisers to save some money by having the ad shown to a very specific group of people.

-Lack of experience, however, could contribute to a number of rather common Adwords mistakes:
+Lack of experience, however, could contribute to a number of rather common Google Ads mistakes:

-2. Thinking that broad match works in the case of negative keywords: broad matching works for positive AdWords keywords but this isn’t the case for negative phrases.
-An exact match will be needed, which is why so many inexperienced PPC campaigners fail at creating an adequate negative keywords list.
+2. Thinking that broad matching works in the case of negative keywords: Broad matching works for positive Google Ads keywords but this isn’t the case for negative phrases.
+An exact match will be needed, which is why so many inexperienced PPC campaigners fail at creating an adequate SEO keywords list.

 Plan Your Campaign Carefully (And Get Some Help!)

-There’s more to Google AdWords campaigns than meet the eyes.
+There’s more to Google Ads campaigns than meet the eyes.
 So many inexperienced marketers choose a couple of keywords that they’d like to target and believe that the job is done.

 If you don’t have the experience, you’ll be throwing a lot of money out the window.
-Getting an experienced team to manage your AdWords campaign will make a lot more sense, boost the effectiveness of your campaign and ultimately – save you money.
+Getting an experienced team to manage your Google Ads campaign will make a lot more sense.
+Boost the effectiveness of your campaign and ultimately – save you money.